Savannah First African Baptist Church

 Found on Franklin Square, the First African Baptist Church is the oldest black church in North America.
 Founded by slaves in 1775, it has a history nearly as old as Savannah itself.

-First African Baptist Church Savannah
+First African Baptist Church in Savannah on a cloudy day

 From the outside, the church isn’t terribly impressive, but that changes once you step indoors.
 The interior is beautiful, with curved pews pointing towards the pulpit and a pair of upper balconies for busy days.
 The church was built by the charity and volunteer efforts of slaves who, as you might imagine, didn’t have much extra money or free time.
 But over the course of four years, they got the job done, coming straight from their regular labor to work through the night on the construction of this church.